Game-Design-and-Programming-Template/PlaygroundProject-Resources/index.md

 ## Unity Playground Videos

 This set of videos, from the [2017 Global Game Jam][ggj-2017], provides a great introduction to what you can do with the Playground Project toolkit.
 The presenter is the developer of the Playground project.
-Watch _at least_ two of the videos **and take notes.** Look for ideas to use in your game and to see how a developer works.
+Watch _at least_ two of the videos **and take notes.** Look for ideas to use in your game and also to see how a developer works.

 [ggj-2017]: <https://globalgamejam.org/2017/games>